fastify/fast-json-stringify/README.md

 }
 ```

 This schema will accept a string or a boolean for the property `undecidedType`.
-If no schema match the data, it will be stringified as `null`.
+If no schema matches the data, it will be stringified as `null`.

 <a name="ref"></a>
 #### Reuse - $ref